 Alongside my research, I am an ambassador for the European Centre for the Responsibility to Protect (ECR2P) at the University of Leeds.
 The ECR2P is dedicated to advancing the R2P through research, education, and policy dialogue.

 Outside of academia, I have a keen interest in football and support my local club, Bradford City.

-I have vast experience as an academic Teaching Assistant in the School of Politics and International Studies where I have delivered a range of classes since 2018.
-The modules I have taught include: International Politics (level 1), Approaches to Analysis (level 2), United States Politics (level 2), Security Studies (level 2), the Responsibility to Protect (level 3), and British Foreign Policy (Level 3), Global Politics and Nuclear Weapons (Level 3) I have also acted as module leader for a taught postgraduate module on Diplomatic Practice (level 5).
-This is in addition to occasionally lecturing on human rights, R2P, and diplomacy.
+I have vast teaching experience in the School of Politics and International Studies where I have delivered a range of classes since 2018.
+The modules I have taught include: International Politics (level 1), Approaches to Analysis (level 2), United States Politics (level 2), Security Studies (level 2), the Responsibility to Protect (level 3), British Foreign Policy (Level 3), Global Politics and Nuclear Weapons (Level 3) I have also acted as module leader for a taught postgraduate module on Diplomatic Practice (level 5).
+This is in addition to lecturing on human rights, R2P, diplomacy, and research methods.

 My approach to teaching places strong emphasis on critical thinking, analysis and reflection of key ideas, theories, and concepts, particularly through drawing on a range of interactive activities and case study materials.